 So the question remains, Is rapid detox safe?
 The truth is that everyone's experience is different and results will vary.
 The good news is that numerous patients who have undergone this rapid detoxification claim they have had no side effects and their new sober life can begin.
 It is important to keep in mind that undergoing anesthesia has a risk.
 This can include the risk of an anesthesia-related death.
 You must make this decision for yourself.
 It may not be for everyone and their situation.

 Much like addiction, recovery is not a straight line.
 Instead, recovery occurs in many ways with a variety of tools used at one’s optimal pace.
 Although addiction can easily become life-threatening, anything that an individual may need to regain his or her sobriety is just a phone call away.
-If you, or someone you love, are suffering from chemical dependency and would benefit from learning more about group therapy or other forms of drug rehabilitation in Columbus OH, call Legacy Freedom of Columbus for a free consultation and assessment.
+If you, or someone you love, are suffering from chemical dependency and would benefit from learning more about group therapy or other forms of drug rehabilitation in Charlotte NC, call Freedom Detox for a free consultation and assessment.
 Our team of recovery specialists is waiting for your call.